 Beyond the advocacy efforts described above, in response to the rising tide of intolerance in schools, Stand for Children created Teach Kindness to help make kindness commonplace and meanness rare in middle schools across the nation and encourage more empathetic education responses to unproductive student behavior in order to reduce unnecessary suspensions.

 Jonah’s personal stand for children began during college, when he taught a six-year-old bilingual child to read.
 He then founded a mentorship program for middle school students and later served as an administrator of an enrichment program for children living in public housing.

 Jonah is blessed to be continuing a long family line of service to the community.
 His grandparents, Arthur Jerome Wright and Maggie Leola Bowen Wright, led a vibrant congregational community, started their town's first home for the aged, and took in more than a dozen foster children.
 Jonah’s parents, Marian Wright Edelman and Peter Edelman, have stood up for civil rights, equal opportunity, and children's well-being their whole careers.
-Jonah was born and raised in Washington, D.C., graduated from Yale University in 1992, and attended Oxford University on a Rhodes Scholarship, where in three years (1992-1995) he earned master's and doctor of philosophy degrees in politics.
+Jonah was born and raised in Washington, D.C., graduated from Yale University in 1992, and attended Oxford University on a Rhodes Scholarship, where in three years (1992-1995) he earned master's and Doctor of Philosophy degrees in politics.
 In 1996, Jonah organized Stand for Children's historic founding rally in Washington, D.C., which was attended by more than 300,000 people.

-Jonah lives in Portland, Oregon with his wife, Charese, and their twin sons, Elijah and Levi, who attend their neighborhood public school.
+Jonah lives in Portland, Oregon with his wife, Charese, and their twin sons, Elijah and Levi, who attend their neighborhood public high school.